 In addition to providing the core of the executive for national level of CCoP from 2008 to 2016, the Ottawa Chapter has continued to offer its own programming of speakers for new and experienced pilgrims several times a year, and Camino 101 training for those going to walk their first Camino.

-Toronto Camino Pilgrims are past, present and future pilgrims of The Way of Saint James to Santiago de Compostela.
+The Toronto Chapter consists of past, present and future pilgrims of The Way of Saint James to Santiago de Compostela.
 This is one of the largest and most active Chapters in CCoP.
-They offer two full-day pilgrim meetings each year, as well as social gatherings, films and weekly walks in all seasons.
+They offer two full-day pilgrim meetings each year, as well as social gatherings such as films and special walks.

 The Camino Pilgrims of London, is Canada’s newest CCoP chapter.
 We have had Spring and Fall meetings for over 15 years.
 Our most popular event is our St James Day celebration in Bayfield.
 This late July event features a morning 2 hour nature walk, Spanish lunch, yellow arrow camino to a church service and lily garden, followed by a potluck meal.
 We have been offering a February Camino 101 pilgrim training and labyrinth walks in May.
 We are proud to offer significant support to a parochial albergue in Monesterio, 100 kms north of Seville on the Via de la Plata.
 Our pilgrim team also serves a community meal to the less fortunate.

 The Winnipeg Chapter started up in November 2008.
 We hold meetings twice a year, in March and November.
-Additionally, each month throughout the year we have a Camino Coffee Evening where pilgrims and prospective pilgrims can meet to exchange information and tall stories.
+Additionally, each month throughout the year we have a Walk, Talk, and Lunch event or a Camino Coffee Evening where pilgrims and prospective pilgrims can meet to exchange information and tall stories.

 The Calgary Chapter supports pilgrims and those interested in the Camino de Santiago by offering spring and fall meetings; a St James Day potluck and country walk; and an annual one day workshop, Camino 101: Orientation to the Camino for those planning to undertake the pilgrim trail.
 In addition, hospitalero training is offered every two years; and coffee/walk gatherings twice per month.
 Our Facebook page provides information on upcoming events and news of interest.